-(b) Classification, Measurement and Reclassification of Financial Assets in Accordance with PAS 39
+(b) Classification, Measurement and Reclassification of Financial Assets in Accordance with PAS 39 and their characteristics.

-Financial assets are assigned to different categories by management on initial recognition, depending on the purpose for which the investments were acquired and their characteristics.
 Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity investments and available-for-sale financial assets.